Boxfusion/storybook/README.md

-# storybook
+# storybook-styleguidist
-A repository of all the common React components used in various Boxfusion projects.
+A repository of all the common React components used in various Boxfusion projects along with their documentation.